The contribution process

 MDN is made up of a vast community of contributors.
-While we can't offer profiles of all of them (we'd be here for a very long time!), we can share something about a few of the ones who have made substantial or important contributions, as well as those who are most likely to be available on the #mdn channel on IRC to help you out if you could use some assistance with your contributions.
+While we can't offer profiles of all of them (we'd be here for a very long time!), we can share something about a few of the ones who have made substantial or important contributions, as well as those who are most likely to be available on the MDN Web Docs chat room on Matrix to help you out if you could use some assistance with your contributions.

 Former Director of Evangelism, Mozilla